nvim-lualine/lualine.nvim/README.md

 options = { theme = 'gruvbox' }
 ```

-All available themes are listed in [THEMES.md](./THEMES.md)
+All available themes are listed in [THEMES.md](./THEMES.md).

-Please create a PR if you managed to port a popular theme before me, [here is how to do it](./CONTRIBUTING.md).
+Please create a PR if you managed to port a popular theme before us, [here is how to do it](./CONTRIBUTING.md).

 #### Customizing themes